 The exhibition, which features all the kennels designed and built by the participants, is a collaboration between Blue Cross, American not-for-profit organization Outdoor Arts Foundation, and photographer Drew Gardner.

-UK and international architects, artists and designers who joined the initiative include Zaha Hadid Architects, Studio Octopi, Ivan Djidev, Denizen Works, and SPARK Architects, among many others.
+UK’s and international architects, artist, and designers who joined the initiative include Zaha Hadid Architects, Studio Octopi, Ivan Djidev, Denizen Works, and SPARK Architects, among many others.